jacques-andre/sem-group15/use-cases/use-case-5.md

 ## MAIN SUCCESS SCENARIO

 1. User request population information of top N populated countries.
-2. Project manager retrieves the data for the populated countries grouped by continent.
+2. Project manager retrieves the data for the population of the countries grouped by continent.
 3. Project manager sort the data for top N populated countries( N is provided by the user).
 4. Project manager provide report to the end user.